Contents of this Post

 - health care, health ministry –

 - justice for all who are oppressed, which includes economic justice, the victims of unjust imprisonment and other punishment systems, right down to elder abuse, spouse abuse, child abuse, all kinds and locations of abuse.

 - And surely “all who are oppressed” includes those who are oppressed by one form or another of mental illness, addiction, obsession, anger, hate, fear, a variety of forms of dominating lust.

 This is the “reason for the season.”

-I have a couple of recommendations for the use of our freedom in 2018 – to bring some changes, or growth, some healthy and pleasant developing of ourselves.
+How will we use whatever freedom we have in 2018 – to bring some changes, or growth, some healthy and pleasant developing of ourselves.
 Not necessarily “resolutions” like “THIS IS GONNA HAPPEN EVERY SINGLE DAY OR ELSE!”.
 But a strengthened focus on two or thee good things.
 Because that can truly help.

 When a man asks Jesus to tell the man’s brother to do the right thing, Jesus refuses.
 What’s up with that?